cksystemsteaching/selfie/manuscript/architecture.md

 [Arithmetic Logic Unit (ALU)][]
 : A digital electronic circuit that performs arithmetic and logical operations on integer binary numbers.

-To summarize, the von Neumann Architecture is a machine model consisting of a CPU connected to main memory for storing code and data and connected to I/O devices for communication.
+To summarize, the von Neumann architecture is a machine model consisting of a CPU connected to main memory for storing code and data and to I/O devices for communication.
 A CPU consists of a control unit for executing instructions and an arithmetic logic unit for actual computation.
 The typical workflow of a computer is to bootstrap first by loading code from secondary storage into main memory and then execute the loaded code.
 Typically, that code directs the CPU to retrieve data from the outside world through some I/O communication, perform some computation, and eventually send data back to the outside world.
 Data needed for computation is kept in main memory and copied into registers for actual computation.

-A fundamental performance limitation of the von Neumann Architecture is the connection of the CPU and memory also known as the von Neumann Bottleneck.
+A fundamental performance limitation of the von Neumann architecture is the connection of the CPU and memory also known as the *von Neumann bottleneck*.
 To perform computation the involved data as well as the involved code need to pass through that connection.
-However, for now we can safely ignore that limitation and rather focus on a widely used example of the von Neumann Architecture.
+However, for now we can safely ignore that limitation and rather focus on a widely used example of the von Neumann architecture.

 ## Low-Level Programming

+In order to understand how a computer works we need to know how to program it in the language that the machine *understands*.
+This may sound very ambitious and difficult to do but is in fact not all that hard.
+The language of a computer, also called machine language, is defined by the *instruction set architecture* (ISA) of the machine's processor.
+There are many different processors with different ISAs but luckily they are all based on similar principles.

 [Instruction Set Architecture (ISA)][]
 : The part of the computer architecture related to programming, including the native data types, instructions, registers, addressing modes, memory architecture, interrupt and exception handling, and input/output (I/O).

+Programming a computer in machine language is considered low-level programming in the sense of a *low level of abstraction* close to the machine rather than any of its applications.
+Honestly, machine language is not at all meant to be used as formalism in which software is developed.
+It is rather designed to be efficiently executable and otherwise a target of tools that automatically translate software written on higher levels of abstraction more appropriate for humans.
+However, there are very simple and beautiful ISAs that are not only widely used in real processors but also for teaching computer architecture.
+One such ISA is *MIPS*.

 [Microprocessor without Interlocked Pipeline Stages (MIPS)][] : An instruction set architecture (ISA) developed by MIPS Technologies (formerly MIPS Computer Systems, Inc.).

+MIPS is so simple it is actually fun to learn it, never mind the interlocked pipeline stages.
+To make things even simpler we decided to focus on the 32-bit version of MIPS called *MIPS32* where everything happens at the granularity of 32 bits.
+There are newer versions of MIPS with support of more bits for better performance.
+We can safely ignore them.
+Also, out of the 43 available MIPS32 instructions we only use a subset of 17 instructions that we call *MIPSter*.

 ## High-Level Programming